fobnail/docs/docs/flashing_samples.md

    successful, plug the dongle again into the USB port of your computer but this time, hold the SW1 switch while plugging.
 The SW1 switch is the white button near the reset button.
 This will put the dongle into mcuboot bootloader mode.
-DO nto press the reset button as it will put the dongle into Nordic bootloader mode (we do not want this).
+Do not press the reset button as it will put the dongle into Nordic bootloader mode (we do not want this).
 Note this is different than previous situation, because this time we are using mcuboot instead of stock Nordic's bootlaoder.
 Unlike Nordic's bootloader, mcuboot does not